lobehub/lobe-midjourney-webui/README.md

 ### Deploy midjourney-proxy

 This plugin relies on [midjourney-proxy](https://github.com/novicezk/midjourney-proxy/) as the provider for Midjourney services.
 You will need to deploy a midjourney-proxy service.
-Please refer to the [📘 midjourney-proxy Deployment Documentation](https://github.com/novicezk/midjourney-proxy/?tab=readme-ov-file#prerequisites) for deployment instructions.
+Please refer to the [📘 midjourney-proxy Deployment Documentation](https://github.com/novicezk/midjourney-proxy/?tab=readme-ov-file#prerequisites) or [Set up Guide](./setup_midjourney_proxy/README.md) for deployment instructions.

 ### Standalone Use in Web